anarkiwi/sid-wizard/README.txt

 - use new menupoint: 'NMI MODE' to toggle feature ON border rasterbar changes to white
-  NMI will trigger sync like below
+  NMI will trigger sync ...

 ;===============================================================================